paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Possible limitations can arise when the failure surface has several likely failure points with similar distance to the origin in standardized normal space, which may lead to convergence issues in the search algorithm.
 It can be difficult to anticipate such behaviour due to the variable transformation prior to the search.
 To check convergence, it is thus recommended to run the search algorithm several times with random starting points.

-Apart from this, the linear (FORM) or quadratic (SORM) approximation of the failure surface (illustrated in {numref}`method_figure6_4` obviously introduces an error, whose magnitude depends on the form of the limit state function.
+Apart from this, the linear ({term}}`FORM`) or quadratic (SORM) approximation of the failure surface (illustrated in {numref}`method_figure6_4` obviously introduces an error, whose magnitude depends on the form of the limit state function.
 Due to the exponential decay of the standard normal distribution when moving from the origin to the tails, the error will usually be small even with a first order approximation.
-Nevertheless, FORM/SORM methods should not be used with limit states that are strongly nonlinear, or in case of several limit states defining the failure domain.
+Nevertheless, {term}}`FORM`/SORM methods should not be used with limit states that are strongly nonlinear, or in case of several limit states defining the failure domain.

 Additional problems may arise in cases where the probability of failure is very high, especially for $P_{f} > 0.15$.
 In this case, simulation techniques are more efficient and accurate and should be considered as the method of choice